-- (1) Farm: Provide the name of the far n; the location of the farm (either the city and state or the county and state); the business of ne farm, such as crops or livestock; and, if applicable, an indication that the farm has been leased to a third party.
-In addition, it is helpful if you specify the type of network that you have in the farm. - (2) Farmland: Identify the increst as farmland and provide its location (either the city and state or the county and state).
-In addition, if applicable, provide the name of the partnership or other entry used to hold the farmland and note any leasing arrangements.
+- (1) Farm: Provide the name of the farm; the location of the farm (either the city and state or the county and state); the business of the farm, such as crops or livestock; and, if applicable, an indication that the farm has been leased to a third party.
+In addition, it is helpful if you specify the type of interest that you have in the farm. - (2) Farmland: Identify the interest as farmland and provide its location (either the city and state or the county and state).
+In addition, if applicable, provide the name of the partnership or other entity used to hold the farmland and note any leasing arrangements.